Common use of Jury Duty and Witness Leave Clause in Contracts

 Samples: Collective Agreement

 Jury Duty and Witness Leave.
-An a full time employee who is selected for service as a juror or who is subpoenaed as a witness for the Crown to appear in court will be compensated for loss of pay from his/her regularly scheduled hours at his/her regular hourly rate less the fee received for his/her services as a juror or Crown witness.
-However, should the employee present himself/herself for selection as a juror, juror and not be selected, or as a Crown witness, and finishes early, then he/she is required to return to the Employer’s premises to complete his/her remaining normally scheduled work day.
+An employee who is selected for service as a juror or who is subpoenaed on behalf of the Employer as a witness to appear in court will be compensated for loss of pay from regularly scheduled hours at regular hourly rate, less the fee received for services as a juror or witness.
+However, should the employee present himself themselves for selection as a juror, and not be selected, then the employee is required to return to the Employer's premises to complete the remaining normally scheduled work day.

 Appears in 1 contract